lab-ml/docs/source/guide/installation_setup.rst

 .. note::

-	You don't need the `.lab.yaml` file if you only the :mod:`lab.logger`.
+	You don't need the `.lab.yaml` file if you only use :mod:`lab.logger`.

 Dashboard
 -------------